 Multiple Measures Assessment Program (MMAP).
 As an MMAP pilot college, Cañada College implemented the use of high school transcripts to increase the accuracy of a student’s placement in 2016.
 Since that time, Cañada has been a leader in making changes to curriculum to ensure adequate co-requisite and other real-time instructional supports to students needing those supports to succeed in transfer level coursework.
 By fall 2019, these curriculum changes will be fully implemented.

 STEM Center.
-Thanks to considerable support from the National Science Foundation, the Cañada College STEM Center launched a series of initiatives in 2016 that mirror the Guided Pathways framework, including helping students: (1) choose an “Area of Interest”; (2) join a first-year cohort aligned with area of interest; (3) explore career options to better inform the choice of a major and plan of study; (4) receive guidance and support to stay on plan.
-As a result of this initiative, the STEM Center has closed the achievement gap of underserved and underrepresented students by utilizing high-impact practices such as mandating tutoring, lab time, and instructor support.
+Thanks to considerable support from the US Department of Education, the Cañada College STEM Center launched a series of initiatives in 2016 that incoporate the Guided Pathways framework, including helping students: (1) choose an “Area of Interest”; (2) join a first-year cohort aligned with area of interest; (3) explore career options to better inform the choice of a major and plan of study; (4) receive guidance and support to stay on plan.
+As a result of this initiative, the STEM Center has closed the achievement gap of underserved and underrepresented students by utilizing high-impact practices such as supplemental instruction via peer tutoring, lab time?, and additional instructor support.
 Students participating in the STEM Center program have benefitted from a model that aligns instruction to contextualized support services.
-The College intends to apply lessons learned from the STEM Center to the college as a whole over the next 1-3 years.
+The College intends to apply lessons learned from the STEM Center to the college as a whole over the next several years.

 Career Education (CE).
 Cañada’s exceptional career education programs have long implemented elements of the Guided Pathways framework.
-The College plans to better integrate and scale successful practices from its CE programs to its implementation of interest areas or “meta majors.”
+The College plans to better integrate and scale successful practices, such as ??, from its CE programs to its implementation of interest areas or “meta majors.”

 Guided Pathways at Cañada